raphaelDkhn/midi-on-starknet/README.md

-# Represent And Manipulate MIDI On Starknet 💫
+# Represent and manipulate MIDI on Starknet 💫

 An experimental project for representing musical MIDI data as a [Starknet](https://starkware.co/starknet/) smart contract.